 Joanne has been a student of Kripalu Yoga for many years.
 After 25 years in the corporate world, she took an early retirement in 2000.
 Because of her passion for health and fitness she was approached to become a teacher in the community.
 She holds a certificate for Group Exercise Instructor and several other training certificates from both the YMCA and AFAA.
 In June of 2003 she completed her Kripalu Yoga Teacher training.
 Joanne is continually taking courses in the fields of health and fitness and is working towards her 500 hour Advanced Teacher Training.
 As a teacher, she brings the many gifts she has personally received from Yoga with the hope of sharing these with her students.

-Cat Rasid has been a student at Heartsong Yoga Center for over 15 years.
-A Kriplalu inspired Ashtanga trained teacher, Cat earned her 200 Hour Teacher Training Certificate with Beryl Bender Birch's The Hard & The Soft Yoga Institute at Heartsong Yoga Center.
+Cat Rasid has been a student of yoga since 1999.
+Kripalu inspired, she received her 500 hour Advanced Level training with Beryl Bender Birch's The Hard & The Soft Yoga Institute, with Sheila, here at Heartsong Yoga in 2019.
 She has a passion for beginners.
 Her loving kindness combined with focused attention on self-care and self-discovery welcomes students of all levels.
 Cat believes that all is possible with the breath.
+Taking a Chair Yoga class with Cat is a beautiful transformative experience, for all ages with any limitations.
+We call her the Queen of Compassion.

 Janine was introduced to yoga at a pivotal point in her life.
 She attended a Heartsong 40 Day Life Makeover program in 2011 and was truly transformed.
 With a background in training for a manufacturing company, she knew she wanted to use her experience and talents to bring happiness to others.
 Her dedicated personal practice led her to Kripalu, the yoga of compassion.
 She completed her 200 hour teacher training at Kripalu School of Yoga in 2013.
 Janine strives to offer a safe, supported yoga experience infused with heart, humor and humility to students of every fitness level.